twinfoundation/api/packages/api-processors/docs/reference/classes/SystemIdentityProcessor.md

-# Class: StaticIdentityProcessor
+# Class: SystemIdentityProcessor

-Adds a static identity to the request context.
+Adds a system identity to the request context.

 ## Implements